Espresso-Based Beverages – Lungo

 Since lungo can be prepared in more than one way, depending on the preparation method, your shot can taste differently from to barista.
 But more importantly, if you are a lungo person, you will pull better shots at home than your local coffee shop barista does.
 But we’ll talk about preparation later in the page.

 A well prepared lungo looks very similar to a normal shot, except the volume.
 Crema might look a bit lighter but only because it gets diluted more into the drink.
-However, if your lungo doesn't have at all, is not a well prepared shot.
+However, if your lungo doesn’t have crema at all, is not a well prepared shot.

 How to Make an Espresso Lungo at Home?